kubernetes/kubernetes/docs/availability.md

 ## Working with multiple clusters

-When you have multiple clusters, you would typically copies of a given service in each cluster and put each of those service instances behind a load balancer (AWS Elastic Load Balancer, GCE Forwarding Rule or HTTP Load Balancer), so that failures of a single cluster are not visible to end users.
+When you have multiple clusters, you would typically create services with the same config in each cluster and put each of those service instances behind a load balancer (AWS Elastic Load Balancer, GCE Forwarding Rule or HTTP Load Balancer), so that failures of a single cluster are not visible to end users.